sadhubby/dentabase/README.md

 ## Notes
 - Node.js, npm and MongoDB must be installed in local PC.
 - No server is currently running on chosen port or default port.
 Meaning nothing must be running on localhost:PORT (default is 3000)
+- Add this connection to MongoDB Compass mongodb+srv://dentabase:<pass>@cluster0.kx8r3po.mongodb.net/?
+- The password for the connection will be pinned in the GC